DJSherwood/DJSherwood.github.io/_posts/2024-10-16-Brier-Score-Election-Forecasts.markdown

 title: "Calculating the Brier Score of an Election Forecast"
 date: 2024-10-16 08:15:00 -0500
 categories: python
+lead: "Have you ever wanted to evaluate your favorite election forecast?"
 ---

-I find election forecasting both captivating and boring...
+Another election cycle is upon us.
 On the one hand, I feel compelled to check _fivethirtyeight.com_ (headed by G Elliot Morris) or _The Silver Bulletin_ (headed by Nate Silver) every day to see how the percentage of winning has changed for each candidate.
 And then I see that usually, the estimation for both candidates has moved by a few tenths of a point. _How disappointing_.
 But I _also_ noticed that Morris and Silver _differ_ in their predictions.
 Wouldn't it be neat to evaluate their forecasts before the election even occurs?